mesterhammerfic/x_ray_classification/README.md

 Create a tool that uses Convolutional Neural Networks to assist in diagnosing patients with pneumonia based on their x-rays.
 Our tool will be optimized for sensitivity to minimize the number of patients who go undiagnosed.
 This project is aimed at hospital administrators who are looking to increase the efficiency of their radiology departments and our final product will be built with ease-of-use in mind.

 #### Objective
-- Build a tool that uses a Convolutional Neural Network (CNN) to assist in diagnosing patients with Pneumonia.
-This Neural Network will reliably identify patients with pneumonia so radiologists and doctors can prioritize those patients for quicker review, diagnoses, and treatment.
+- This Neural Network will reliably identify patients with pneumonia so radiologists and doctors can prioritize those patients for quicker review, diagnoses, and treatment.

 ## Status